A Unified Theory of Multiple-Access and Interference Channels via Approximate Capacity Regions for the MAC-IC-MAC: Results

+In this section, we present the main results of this paper, namely, inner and outer bounds on the capacity region of the DM, semi-deterministic and Gaussian MAC-IC-MACs.

+First, we define two generic regions in Section \ref{subsec:mim-generic} which we will use repeatedly in the following sections to describe inner and outer bounds on the capacity region of the three MAC-IC-MAC models.
+Section \ref{subsec:mim-inner} states two inner bounds in Theorems \ref{thm:mim-dm-inner-fix-dist} and \ref{thm:mim-dm-inner-compact} on the capacity region $\mathcal{C}$ of the general DM MAC-IC-MAC, supported by a random coding argument.
+The first bound is a single polytope bound obtained by fixing one ``coding\textquotedbl{} distribution of auxiliary/input random variables and the second is a union of polytopes (compact region) bound with the union taken over certain admissible coding distributions.

+In Section \ref{subsec:mim-sd-bounds}, we extend the genie-aided arguments of \cite{telatar2007bounds} for the two-user semi-deterministic IC to the semi-deterministic MAC-IC-MAC to obtain an outer bound for $\mathcal{C}^{{\rm sd}}$ in Theorem \ref{thm:mim-sd-outer} of Section \ref{subsec:mim-sd-bounds}.
+Moreover, we also quantify the gap between the single-polytope and union-of-polytopes inner bounds of Theorems \ref{thm:mim-dm-inner-fix-dist} and \ref{thm:mim-dm-inner-compact} (when specialized to the semi-deterministic channel) and the outer bound in Theorems \ref{lem:mim-sd-gap-2} and \ref{thm:mim-sd-gap}.
+Our quantifiable gap analysis reveals insights beyond those available even in the previously studied two-user semi-deterministic IC, and also clarifying past studies in the process.

+In Section \ref{subsec:mim-gs-gap}, the Gaussian MAC-IC-MAC is investigated.
+In particular, in Theorem \ref{thm:mim-gs-inner}, we obtain an inner bound based on a universal coding scheme where the interfering transmitters perform power splitting that is independent of the rate-pair to be achieved (but dependent on channel coefficients) and the non-interfering transmitters encode with single-user Gaussian codebooks.
+Moreover, a single-polytope, and hence explicit, outer bound for $\mathcal{C}^{{\rm G}}$ is obtained in Theorem \ref{thm:.mim-gs-outer}.
+These inner and outer bounds are shown to be within a two-bit gap of each other, and hence of $\mathcal{C}^{{\rm G}}$, in Theorem \ref{thm:mim-gs-gap}.
+If the power split can be chosen based on the rate-tuple to be achieved in addition to the channel coefficients then a one-bit gap to capacity can be achieved as shown in Lemma \ref{lem: mim-gs-gap-2}.

+Finally, in Section \ref{subsec:mim-gdof}, the GDoF region of the Gaussian MAC-IC-MAC is obtained in Theorem \ref{thm:mim-gdof} and specialized to the symmetric GDoF region in Corollary \ref{cor:mim-sym-gdof}.
+A careful study of it shows how the non-interfering transmitters improve the sum symmetric GDoF as a function of the relative interference strength parameter $\alpha$, defined as the ratio of the INR to SNR (with both expressed in the dB scale), at high SNR.

-}{ } \begin{rem} The GDoF of the Gaussian MAC-IC-MAC applies also to a fully connected $(K_{a}+K_{b})$-transmitter-2-receiver interference network, when the interference from all but one transmitter in each cell is sufficiently weak to be at the noise level, i.e., the corresponding INR exponents of these links are equal to zero. \end{rem} \begin{defn} The \textit{generalized degrees of freedom }region\textit{ }of a\textit{ $(K_{a},K_{b})$ }Gaussian MAC-IC-MAC $\mathcal{D}(K_{a},K_{b},\bar{\alpha})\in R_{+}^{K_{a}+K_{b}}$ of the capacity region $\mathcal{C}^{{\rm G}}(K_{a},K_{b},\bar{\alpha})$ is defined as
+\begin{rem} The study of the Gaussian MAC-IC-MAC at high SNR is also relevant to the fully-connected $(K_{1}+K_{2})$-transmitter, 2-receiver, two-cell interference networks when the interference from all but one transmitter in each cell are sufficiently weak so that they are received at the unintended receiver at the noise level (and are therefore treated as noise). \end{rem}